Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool prompts the human user to type a secret directly into a GUI dialog, distinguishing it from sibling tools like prepare_secret and send_input.
-It clearly identifies the resource (secret prompt) and action (sending to PTY session).
+The description clearly states the tool prompts the human to type a secret into a GUI dialog and sends it to the PTY, distinguishing it from siblings like prepare_secret.
+It specifies the exact verb (prompt) and resource (PTY session).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.